camila-ia/camila-ia/README.md

 ## About Me

-I am a **professional in formation in the Information Technology field**.
+I am a **professional in training in the Information Technology field**, with an interest in Software Development and a strong ambition for Front-End Development.

-My professional journey is focused on building a solid foundation in programming and continuously developing my technical knowledge.

-I am always looking for new learning opportunities to expand my skills, gain experience and strengthen my foundation in technology.
+My professional journey is becoming more established through the projects developed throughout my training, where I put my knowledge into practice and gain new experiences.

-My goal is to grow as a **Software Developer**, expanding my technical skills and creating increasingly complete and creative projects, always looking for new ways to learn, build and evolve.
+My goal is to grow as a **Software Developer**.
+I love seeking knowledge through curiosity and enthusiasm, and in this natural and fluid way, I enrich my technical knowledge and build my professional journey.

 ---